CRM Design: 7 Best Practices

 Source

-With numerous modules and often multiple designers involved, maintaining a cohesive design across the CRM can be challenging.
+With numerous modules and often multiple designers involved, maintaining a cohesive UI across the CRM system can be challenging.
 Establishing strong design operations (DesignOps) is critical to ensuring consistency.

 A detailed screenshot from a design system showcasing various UI components, including dropdown menus, tables, calendars, buttons, and interaction flows.
 Annotations highlight design decisions and user interactions, illustrating the system's consistency and functionality across different elements.